-Central government confirmed funding to Council in August 2017 of \$7 million from the Ministry of Environment's Freshwater Improvement Fund (towards the improved minimum water flow in the Waimea River that results from the project).
-In October 2017 Crown Irrigation Investments Limited (CIIL) approved a \$10 million interest free loan to Council, and confirmed a loan of up to \$29 million to the CCO in support of WIL who will be servicing the loan, with Council as guarantor.
+Central Government has confirmed its funding to Council of \$7 million from the Ministry of Environment's Freshwater Improvement Fund (towards the improved minimum water flow in the Waimea River that results from the project) and a \$10 million interest free loan from CIIL.
+CIIL has also confirmed a loan of up to \$29 million to the CCO in support of WIL who will be servicing the loan, with Council as guarantor.

-In June 2018, Nelson City Council made provision in year three of its Long Term Plan 2018-2028 for a \$5 million contribution to the Dam project.
+In June 2018 Nelson City Council made provision for a \$5 million contribution to the project in its Long Term Plan.

-During 2017 and 2018 we made progress to access the land necessary to build the Dam through negotiation, and use of the Public Works Act.
+Progress has been made in accessing the land necessary to build the Dam through negotiation and use of the Public Works Act.
 The original approach to obtaining access to the nine hectares of Department of Conservation (DOC) land is not now considered appropriate.
-Instead the rights to inundate the DOC land will be achieved through a local parliamentary Bill which was introduced to Parliament in August 2018.
-Separate talks to obtain an agreement to store water on Ngāti Koata land are ongoing.
+Instead the rights to inundate the DOC land will be achieved through a local parliamentary Bill.
+The process to develop and introduce this Bill has been commenced.
+Separate talks to obtain an agreement to store water on Ngāti Koata land are ongoing with good progress being made.